 Rhubarb is a hardy plant that is difficult to damage.
 So don’t worry about killing the parent plant!
 Just follow the directions I share below and parent (likely the transplant too) will produce a full summer crop.

-When to Split and Transplant Rhubarb
+When to Split Rhubarb for Transplanting

 When you research the details online, you’ll learn that gardeners divide rhubarb both in early spring and also, in late fall.